 Portugal is in South Western Europe, bordering the North Atlantic Ocean, west of Spain.
 The climate is maritime temperate, cool and rainy in the north but warmer and drier in the south.
 The official language is Portuguese.
 Many people in the main cities speak English and French, though everyone will appreciate an effort to speak basic courtesies in Portuguese.
 The main religion is Christianity.
 The economy of Portugal is a high income mixed economy.
 Fisheries and agriculture account for about 4% of the GDP, employing 13% of the labour force.
 The tertiary sector has grown, producing 66% of the GDP and providing jobs for 52% of the working population.
 Unemployment is relatively high.
 Portuguese society is generally more formal than northern Europe.
 Convention is usually to refer to people by their title, name and surname.
 Expatriate business dress is conservative and formal, in the form of suits and ties even in the warmest weather for men, and long dresses for women.
 The security risk for expatriates in Portugal is low.
 Risks include low levels of pickpocketing, muggings and vehicle theft.
 The currency of Portugal is the Euro (EUR).
 Banking is on a par with the rest of Western Europe and North America.
 Credit cards may not be accepted in smaller towns and rural areas.
 Medical facilities are good, however the cost of treatment for expatriates from outside the EU can be high.
-The population of Portugal is 10.4 Million (2018 est.), while the inflation rate (CPI) is 0.4% for Portugal as at April 2018.
-For a single Expat, the personal income tax rate in Portugal is progressive up to 48%.
+The population of Portugal is 10.4 Million (2018 est.), while the inflation rate (CPI) is 1.4% for Portugal as at September 2018.
+Xpatulator Hypothetical Tax for Portugal is based on the current personal income tax rates which are progressive up to 48%.

 Cost Of Living